Steve Kasper: Coaching career

 Kasper returned to Boston as an assistant coach to Brian Sutter.
-On July 22, 1994, he was named the head coach of the Providence Bruins of the American Hockey League.
-He led the Bruins to a 39-30-11 record during the regular season.
-Then leading them to the second round of the playoffs before being eliminated from contention.
-Kasper then again returned to Boston in 1995–96 to replace Sutter as head coach.
-He led the Bruins to a 91-point season.
-Resulting in a first-round exit to the Florida Panthers.
-The following year the bruins would only win 26 games in the 1996-97 season, Kasper was fired and replaced by Pat Burns.
+On July 22, 1994, he was named the inaugural head coach of the Providence Bruins of the American Hockey League.
+He led the Bruins to a 39-30-11 record during the regular season that saw them lose in the second round of the AHL playoffs.
+Kasper then again returned to Boston in the 1995–96 season to replace Sutter as head coach.
+He led the Bruins to a 91-point season, but the team was beaten in the first round by the Florida Panthers.
+The following year, the Bruins would only win 26 games.
+Kasper was subsequently fired and replaced by Pat Burns.
 This marked the first time in 28 years the Bruins had missed the playoffs.

-On May 3, 2007, Kasper became the new head coach of the Maritime Junior A Hockey League (CJAHL) team, the Yarmouth Mariners.
-The team had finished last place the year before he took the position.
-But Kasper would completely turn team the team around leading them to a first-place finish in the regular season with a 42-12-4 record, winning the Eastlink division Championship and then winning the 2008 Kent Cup championship title vs Woodstock Slammers 4–2 in a best of 7 series.
+On May 3, 2007, Kasper became the new head coach of the Yarmouth Mariners of the Maritime Junior A Hockey League (CJAHL).
+The team had finished last place the year before he took the position but Kasper's first season saw them go to a first-place finish in the regular season with a 42-12-4 record, winning the Eastlink division Championship and then winning the 2008 Kent Cup championship title vs Woodstock Slammers in six games.

 Kasper was then hired as director of pro scouting for the Toronto Maple Leafs in 2013.
-Holding the position for two years before being fired on Sunday, April 12, 2015, the day after the team's last game of the season.
+He held the position for two years before being fired on April 12, 2015, the day after the team's last game of the season.